sammancoaching/website/_learning_hours/testable_design/naming.md

 This is an exercise in exposing lack of structural integrity, instead of hiding it behind pretty names, that don't tell us what the code does.

-Arlo Balshee has the concept
+Arlo Belshee has the concept
 [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).

 This learning hour is heavily inspired by step two, three and four of those.